Australian cricket team in India in 2004–05: Squads

 A 16-man Australia squad was announced for the tour on 9 September 2004.
 It included three frontline spinners, Shane Warne, Nathan Hauritz and Cameron White, and two part-timers Simon Katich and Michael Clarke.
 The spin-heavy squad picked was in contract to their previous tour.
 Spinner Stuart MacGill, who had a poor home series against India, and paceman Shaun Tait were dropped from the squad; paceman Brett Lee was added alongside Test regulars Glenn McGrath, Jason Gillespie and Michael Kasprowicz.
 White's ability with the bat was cited by the selectors as the reason for his inclusion over MacGill, in addition to his spin bowling.
-His bowling had drawn comparisons to India's Anil Kumble in that he "he generates significant bounce off the pitch and is very quick through the air, and it's a style of bowling which has proved extremely effective on Indian wickets."
+His bowling had drawn comparisons to India's Anil Kumble in that "he generates significant bounce off the pitch and is very quick through the air, and it's a style of bowling which has proved extremely effective on Indian wickets."
 Uncapped all-rounder Shane Watson was included as a specialist batsman on the back of good performances in the Australian domestic season.
 Eight other specialist batsman were included in the squad, all of them being Test regulars.

 Australia captain Ricky Ponting, who sustained a thumb injury during the Champions Trophy, was replaced by Brad Hodge for the First Test.
 He was later ruled out for the first two tests, and later, even the Third.
 Vice-captain Adam Gilchrist was elevated to captaincy and Darren Lehmann was named the vice-captain.